Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: Results and discussion

 \subsection{I wave}

 The I-wave phase shifts and the mixing angle $\epsilon_6$ are shown in Fig.~\ref{fig:iwaves}.
-The two meson exchange contributions are still quite small and our predictions are very in good agreement with data for all partial wave phase shifts and the mixing angle up to 250 MeV laboratory kinetic energy.
+The two-meson-exchange contributions are still quite small, and our predictions are in very good agreement with the data for all partial-wave phase shifts and the mixing angle up to 250 MeV laboratory kinetic energy.
 There is only a little gap in $^{3}I_7$ at high energy, and it also is insignificant because the phase shifts for this wave are very small.
-The contributions from $\eta$-meson exchange are quite small and can even completely ignore.
-Further more, we find a fast convergence in the high angular momentum partial waves (except for $^{3}I_7$) as the existing nucleon-nucleon phase shifts analyses.
+The contributions from $\eta$-meson exchange are quite small and can even be completely ignored.
+Furthermore, we find fast convergence in the high angular momentum partial waves (except for $^{3}I_7$) as the existing nucleon-nucleon phase shifts analyses.